Luke Gross: Coaching and administration

 Gross has worked for several years at the USA Rugby National Office in Boulder, Colorado as the High Performance Player Development Manager, helping and coaching at USA Eagles and All-Americans camps.
 During part of this time he was also a very successful head coach for the University of Colorado-Boulder.

 In February 2016, Gross was announced as the head coach of the new Sacramento PRO Rugby team.

-In August 2022, Gross accepted the position as head coach of the Indiana University Men's Rugby team.
+In August 2022, Gross accepted the position as head coach of the Indiana University Bloomington - Men's Rugby team.